-May I place the snow from my driveway onto the traveled portion of the street?
+May I place the snow from my driveway or the sidewalk onto the street?

-The placing of snow on the traveled portion of the roadway is not permitted under the City's Traffic Control Bylaw.
+The placing of snow onto the roadway is not permitted under the City's Streets and Traffic Bylaw No.1877.
 This regulation helps to ensure that potentially dangerous situations for motorists are avoided.

 Why do the plow trucks go so fast?

 The plow trucks have to proceed at a certain speed in order to throw the snow off to the side of the road.
 We do ask our drivers not to drive faster than necessary; however, sometimes shrubs, fences, walkways, sidewalks and driveways cannot avoid having snow placed on them.

 Who can I call if I have a complaint or request?